jeremydaly/lambda-api/README.md

 - `auth`: An object containing the `type` and `value` of an authorization header.
 Currently supports `Bearer`, `Basic`, `OAuth`, and `Digest` schemas.
 For the `Basic` schema, the object is extended with additional fields for username/password.
 For the `OAuth` schema, the object is extended with key/value pairs of the supplied OAuth 1.0 values.
 - `namespace` or `ns`: A reference to modules added to the app's namespace (see [namespaces](#namespaces))
 - `cookies`: An object containing cookies sent from the browser (see the [cookie](#cookiename-value-options) `RESPONSE` method)
+- `context`: Reference to the `context` passed into the Lambda handler function

 The request object can be used to pass additional information through the processing chain.
 For example, if you are using a piece of authentication middleware, you can add additional keys to the `REQUEST` object with information about the user.
 See [middleware](#middleware) for more information.